 In the Hall of the Mountain King

 More flashbacks take us to Anna finding Don’s theft of her husband’s identity.
 She accepts him and understands, more than anyone will or ever has.
 She listens.
-He tells her his guilt about his brother.
-He knows his need to lie is the cause and it tears him apart – but it takes 4 more Seasons for him to begin turn this around.
+He tells her his guilt about his brother, knowing his need to lie is the cause.
+It tears him apart.
+But it takes 4 more Seasons for him to begin to turn this around.
 When Anna dies in Season 4, Episode 7, “The Suitcase”, he weeps with his head in Peggy’s lap.
 Don has too much grief, old and new, but feeling his sadness with Peggy is short-lived.

 Don begins to crack.
 Betty’s divorced him and he’s alone.
 He’s coming to work drunk and ruining business opportunities.
 For a brief moment, we see what Don thinks he deserves.
-He’s with a prostitute who slaps him repeatedly in the face, telling him this is what he wants.
-He believes he deserves to be punished.
+A prostitute slaps him repeatedly in the face, telling him this is what he wants.
+Yes, Don Draper believes he deserves to be punished.
 He doesn’t deserve love.
 And, when he falls in love with Megan, he destroys that, too – escaping from his fear and shame into another affair – more blatant than the others, with a neighbor and friend’s wife, Sylvia Rosen.

 Is Don’s cheating what it appears?
-Is he merely an insensitive callous man, caring only for his own hedonistic pleasures?
-Or can we understand his affairs in an entirely other way?
+Merely an insensitive callous man, caring only for his own hedonistic pleasures?
+Or can we understand his affairs in an entirely different way?
 Don may live the “double standard” of many men of that era – but his cheating is not, essentially, about his arrogance or chauvinism as a man.
 He needs to control women.
-He couldn’t control the loss of his mother or his stepmother’s hatred.
-In all his sexual conquests, Don’s trying to prove what a young, hippie tarot reader says well: “Your question is, ‘Does someone love me’?”
+Because he couldn’t control the loss of his mother or his stepmother’s hatred.
+In all his sexual conquests, Don’s trying to prove what a young, hippie tarot reader says well: “Your question is, ‘Does someone love me?”
 Don doesn’t believe anyone does.

 That’s not the true story, though.
 He’s hungry and deprived.
 But, allowing love?
 That’s way too risky.
 He’s certain, without a doubt, that he isn’t really wanted.
 When Sylvia leaves him, early rejections are aroused, especially his stepmother yelling: “You’re trash”.
 She never wanted him – the child of her husband’s prostitute who died in childbirth.
 The way he coldly pushes everyone away?
 That’s what was done to him.